Politics of Azerbaijan

+The politics of Azerbaijan take place within an authoritarian system characterized by limited political pluralism and restrictions on civil liberties.
+According to international organizations such as Freedom House, Amnesty International, and Human Rights Watch, elections in Azerbaijan are not considered free or fair, political opposition faces repression, and human rights abuses are widespread.
+Power is largely concentrated in the hands of President Ilham Aliyev and members of his extended family.

-The Politics of Azerbaijan takes place in a framework of a semi-presidential republic, with the President of Azerbaijan as the head of state, and the Prime Minister of Azerbaijan as head of government.
+Azerbaijan is nominally a semi-presidential republic, with the President of Azerbaijan as the head of state, and the Prime Minister of Azerbaijan as head of government.
 Executive power is exercised by the president and the government.
-Legislative power is vested in both the government and parliament.
-The Judiciary is nominally independent of the executive and the legislature.

-The political system in Azerbaijan is authoritarian, as elections are not free and fair, political opponents are repressed, civil rights are limited, human rights abuses are widespread, corruption is rampant, and power is concentrated in the hands of President Ilham Aliyev and his extended family.
+Checks and balances are nominally ensured by the legislature (Azerbaijan's National Assembly) and the Judiciary but both institutions are in practice firmly controlled by the executive.

+The politics of Azerbaijan have since 1969 been dominated by the Aliyev family.
+Heydar Aliyev governed Soviet Azerbaijan from 1969 to 1982 as First Secretary of the Communist Party of Azerbaijan, and as President of Azerbaijan from 1993 to 2003 after seizing power in the aftermath of a 1993 military coup.
+Ilham Aliyev, Heydar's son, was installed as president in 2003.

 Political history

 Azerbaijan declared its independence from the former Soviet Union on August 30, 1991, with Ayaz Mutalibov, former First Secretary of the Azerbaijani Communist Party, becoming the country's first President.
 Following a massacre of Azerbaijanis at Khojali in Nagorno-Karabakh in March 1992, Mutalibov resigned and the country experienced a period of political fragility.
 The old guard returned Mutalibov to power in May 1992, but less than a week later his efforts to suspend scheduled presidential elections and ban all political activity prompted the opposition Azerbaijan Popular Front Party (PFP) to organize a resistance movement and take power.
 Among its reforms, the PFP dissolved the predominantly Communist Supreme Soviet and transferred its functions to the 50-member upper house of the legislature, the National Council.